-Security lighting will be installed at all turbines, the POI substation, collection substation, permanent meteorological (MET) towers, and the O&M facility.
+Security lighting will be installed at all turbines, the POI substation, collection substation, permanent MET towers, and the O&M building.
 Security lighting that fails will be promptly repaired or replaced.
 Maintenance inspections of turbines will include checking site security lighting.

-The Applicant has included basic information regarding security lighting in the Site Security Plan (Appendix 6-A).
+The Applicant has included basic information regarding security lighting in the Site Security Plan (Appendix 6-B).
 A Lighting Plan providing more detailed information is included within Appendix 8-B to this Application.